DataDog/hiring-engineers/answers.md

 ```

 #### Generate a template for /etc/datadog-agent/conf.d/mongo.yaml
-Additonally, we need to create a template for the DataDog agent to monitor our service:
+Additonally, we need to create a template for the DataDog agent to monitor our service.
+From the terminal on your workstation, `cd` inside of the cookbook and run the following command:

 ```
 $ chef generate template mongo.yaml